TheScientistCoco/Deep_RL_ND_Project2/README.md

 ## Instructions

 This project used an actor-critic algorithm, the Deep Deterministic Policy Gradients (DDPG) algorithm to train the agent.
-To get started, execute the provided notebook `Navigation.ipynb` in this repository.
+To get started, execute the provided notebook `Continuous_Control.ipynb` in this repository.
 This agent was trained in the Udacity online workspace, that allows the use of a Nvidia K80 GPU.

 You can also build your own local environment to complete the task, please make necessary adjustements for the path to the UnityEnvironment in the code.
 A Python 3.6 & a PyTorch 0.4.0 environment are suggested to be installed on your local machine to complete this task.